 The objective was to introduce more plasticity into the grid.
 Next-generation energy storage can further integrate more distributed energy, wind, and solar resources.
 Additionally, it can advance the effectiveness of the grid – improving the quantity portion of current resources – and compensate the demand for developing new pollution-emitting peak energy plants.

-To see if you are eligible or to find out more about our next-generation energy storage, contact us on 1300 836 050.
+To see if you are eligible or to find out more about our next-generation storage, contact us on 1300 836 050.